- Become a Lawyer

 - How are the activities I am engaged in enhancing my competence and the quality of legal services that I deliver to my clients?

-This self-assessment and reflection process in the CPD program is meant to be ongoing over the course of the year and of your legal career as a whole.
+The reflection process in the CPD program is meant to be ongoing over the course of the year and of your legal career as a whole.